codecleveland/manifesto/README.md

 I always think more organizer conversations are better.
 I've seen days in this tech Slack where people are advertising different meetups for the same day, those collisions hurt attendance quite a bit in the more broad meetups

-joefiorini To me the tech community means more than just programmers; it’s anyone involved in the business of technology (which typically means software, but _could_ mean hardware as well)
+joefiorini The tech community means more than just programmers; it’s anyone involved in the business of technology (which typically means software, but _could_ mean hardware as well)

 rae: i’m a bit tired of the assumption that tech === startups, fwiw

 Dave: I've felt very frustrated with the community offerings here

 > I've never experienced other communities, what makes you frustrated?
 > Other than the lack of organization